elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token's first's target is the left-bracket byte, repeat.`

 ...who is the guy used by our scanners.
-We've discussed these "_move a rider_" routines from the bottom up, as it were, since they're mostly concerned with what impressive people Call "lexical analysis_" (making words out of letters).
-We'll be discussing our scanners from the top down since they're mostly concerned with what impressive people Call "semantic analysis_" (making sentences out of words).
+We've discussed these "_move a rider_" routines from the bottom up, as it were, since they're mostly concerned with what impressive people Call "_lexical analysis_" (making words out of letters).
+We'll be discussing our scanners from the top down since they're mostly concerned with what impressive people Call "_semantic analysis_" (making sentences out of words).

-78. We've already put back in the top 2 scanners, the first ("to scan some source files") who just loops through the source files and passes them to the second ("to scan a source file") who simply dispatches the rest of the scanning process to his underlings once he knows what's coming up in the source.
+78. We've already put back in the top 2 scanners, the first ("`to scan some source files`") who just loops through the source files and passes them to the second ("`to scan a source file`") who simply dispatches the rest of the scanning process to his underlings once he knows what's coming up in the source.
 These are the deciders he needs to make a good decision:

 `To decide if a string is the start of any type:`